Cheapest car insurance for married couples

 Consider your coverage options

 Another task you can undertake at renewal time is to take a close look at your coverage options.
-For example, if you have full coverage, which includes collision and comprehensive to pay for damages to your car, you may decide to eliminate this additional coverage as your car ages and loses value.
+For example, if you have full coverage, which includes collision and comprehensive coverage to pay for damage to your car, you may decide to eliminate this additional coverage as your car ages and loses value.
 If you have gap insurance or new car replacement coverage, you may want to delete these as you pay off your loan or when your car is a few years old.

 Increase your deductible

-If you can afford to, consider increasing your collision and comprehensive insurance deductible.
+If you can afford to, consider increasing your collision and comprehensive insurance deductibles.
 This is likely to result in a premium rate reduction because you are agreeing to pay a higher amount before your coverage kicks in after an approved claim.
 Be careful you don't increase it more than you could easily pay, however, if the need arises.

 Car insurance discounts for married couples